arcmrt/NutriTech/README.md

 3. **Download the `src` Folder:**
    - Visit the main drive link [[Drive Link](https://drive.google.com/drive/folders/1Yw4PsuoV3zHPdqEc-M6FjGfmITjCLgaZ?usp=sharing)] to download the `src` folder.
    - Copy the `src` folder and paste it into the NutriApp folder on your device.
+   - Note: Do not copy directly into the GitHub folder.
+Firstly, open NutriTech, and after, open the NutriApp folder, `src,` and then copy the folder here.

 4. **Install Dependencies:**
    - Ensure you have Node.js and npm installed on your system.